-The INTERNSHIP programme 2016 was the first we ran.
+The INTERNSHIP programme was started in 2016 .
 It was brilliant!
 The interns brought so much to the place, with all their enthusiasm and research and imagination.
 They improved our practices in every area, taught the volunteers and – I hope – all learned a lot too in their subjects and had the chance to work with each other.
 Most of them found jobs in their chosen field afterwards.
 Each year since, we have run it with different subjects on offer – according to the things we need most help with.

 GARDENING The gardener will learn how to provide fresh food all year round, in a challenging climate, for all who work here.
 Ideally this post will start in March for planning and sowing.

-SHEEP HANDLING and COUNTRYSIDE MANAGEMENT Training will be given in a number of skills depending on time of year – from lambing, grassland management, to hedge laying, woodland management, animal medicine and ecology.
+STOCK HANDLING and COUNTRYSIDE MANAGEMENT Training will be given in a number of skills depending on time of year – from lambing, grassland management, haymaking, to hedge laying, woodland management, animal medicine and ecology.
 We will look specifically at balancing management for food production and wildlife proliferation.
 Suitable especially for agriculture or ecology student placements or anyone contemplating getting into farming/running a smallholding.

 MAINTENANCE This post is for someone who is already experienced in some building skills or very practical.
 An opportunity to try out some new skills too – like stone work, timber framing.